How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Target the Right Buyer Pool

 Investors and house flippers are your people.
-They actually want houses with issues they can improve.
+They want houses with issues they can improve.

-Regular home buyers looking for move-in-ready Seattle homes will just waste your time and theirs.
-Websites that cater to investors and fixer-upper enthusiasts are where you want to focus your energy.
+Regular home buyers looking for move-in-ready Seattle homes will waste your time and theirs.
+Instead, you should focus your energy on websites that cater to investors and fixer-upper enthusiasts.

 Be Upfront About Issues

-Your listing description should mention water damage right upfront so you attract the right people and avoid time-wasters.
+Your listing description should mention water damage upfront to attract the right people and avoid time-wasters.

-You should also include estimated repair costs since this will help buyers plan their budgets instead of guessing what they’re getting into.
+You should also include estimated repair costs, which will help buyers plan their budgets instead of guessing what they’re getting into.

-And yes, the photos of damaged areas we asked you to take earlier, show them to the buyers so they’ll get a complete story.
+And yes, show the buyers the photos of damaged areas we asked you to take earlier so they’ll have a complete story.
 Buyers also want to know you’ve taken steps to prevent future water problems.

 Step 6: Prepare for Showings and Inspections

-Your house is about to get scrutinized by buyers who are looking for every little problem they can find.
-Water damage makes people nervous, so you need to be ready for questions and requests to see documentation.
+Buyers are about to scrutinize your house, looking for every little problem they can find.
+Water damage makes people nervous, so you must be ready for questions and requests to see documentation.

-Have all your repair documentation organized in a binder that you can show during tours.
-Include before and after photos, contractor invoices, insurance claims, and any warranties on work that was completed.
+Have all your repair documentation organized in a binder you can show during tours.
+Include before-and-after photos, contractor invoices, insurance claims, and any warranties on completed work.
 Buyers feel more confident when they can see exactly what was done and who did the work.

 Make sure problem areas are well-lit and accessible so buyers can inspect everything without feeling like you’re hiding something.
 Address any lingering odors with proper ventilation or dehumidifiers, too.